shravanvemula/spring_practice/ScorecardApplication/README.txt

 So,my dependencies are the classes that implements IFielder,IBowler,IBatsmen and I have injected these dependencies by Field injection,Construtor injection and setter injection using autowiring.
-I've RestContoller for URL mapping.
+I've used RestContoller for URL mapping.
 You've to execute http://localhost:8080/scorecard in your browser for the output